Mark Herman: Film career

 In Little Voice (1998), adapted by Herman from Jim Cartwright's play The Rise and Fall of Little Voice, Jane Horrocks reprises the title role of a harried young woman whose only escape lies in the memory of her father and in imitating the singers he admired.
+The film also starred Michael Caine, Brenda Blethyn (who was nominated for an Academy Award for Best Supporting Actress), Jim Broadbent, and Ewan McGregor.
+Derek Elley in Variety called Little Voice “a small picture with a big heart” and cited Herman’s “smooth direction.”